-- Give each person in the class a copy of the A, B, or C sheet of clues.
-If there are only two students in the class, you might want to use the third sheet of clues yourself. - How you divide the clue sheets up among the class is your decision, but it might be best to divide them so that students are forced to speak out loud to each other in order to share clues (this allows you to make sure that they are speaking English when they do so). - The Strategy sheet is optional, as are the worksheets.
-These sheets help students to solve the puzzle, but they are only incidental to the goal of getting them to use English.
-Hand them out if you think the students will need the help.
+- The Strategy sheet is optional, as are the worksheets.
+These sheets help the student to solve the puzzle, but they are only incidental to the goal of getting her to use English.
+Hand them out if you think the student will need the help.
 The Strategy sheet explains some general principles for solving this type of problem and suggests a method for using the worksheets.
-The worksheets themselves are handy for helping students to organize information they obtain by examining and sharing clues. - Make sure students speak English while solving the puzzle; the urge to slip back into one's native language when solving difficult problems is often irresistible. - To force students to speak and understand English, ask them questions, and if they have answers to the questions, ask them to explain how they logically arrived at those answers.
-For example, you can ask "Which house is blue?" and students should reply with "The second house."
-Then ask them how they concluded that the second house is blue, and the answer should be along the lines of "The blue house is next to the house where the physicist lives, and the physicist lives in the first house." - Students may not solve the puzzle before the end of the class.
-You can give it as homework, or save it and resume work during the next class, or simply give them the solution before they leave.
+The worksheets themselves are handy for helping a student to organize information she obtains by examining and sharing clues. - Make sure your student speaks English while solving the puzzle; the urge to slip back into one's native language when solving difficult problems is often irresistible. - To force the student to speak and understand English, ask her questions, and if she has answers to the questions, ask her to explain how she logically arrived at those answers.
+For example, you can ask "Which house is blue?" and the student should reply with "The second house."
+Then ask her how she concluded that the second house is blue, and the answer should be along the lines of "The blue house is next to the house where the physicist lives, and the physicist lives in the first house." - Your student may not solve the puzzle before the end of the class.
+You can give it as homework, or save it and resume work during the next class, or simply give her the solution before she leaves.
 It's up to you.
 Some students will be frustrated if they leave without solving the puzzle; on the other hand, other students may be peeved if they are given the solution before they've worked it all out for themselves.
 Remember that the goal is to make them use English, not to get solutions to the puzzle.